 We’re committed to ensuring that no one is left behind as we work to create a stronger, more resilient Maui for future generations.

-We know that lasting recovery grows from the roots of community relationships and cultural practices that have sustained Maui for generations.
-Our committee ensures that all programs honor local wisdom, center Native Hawaiian leadership, and strengthen the networks that make communities resilient.
+True recovery grows from the deep roots of community relationships and cultural practices that have sustained Maui for generations.
+Our committee ensures all programs honor local wisdom, center Native Hawaiian leadership, and strengthen the connections that make our communities resilient.

 Unlock the resources by applying to the programs below.
 Our team coordinates with local agencies like Hawaii Community Lending to provide comprehensive services and resources, ensuring an effective and thorough recovery process.